tarvi12/Shell/README.md

 # Shell
-Schell Scripts for git fetch practice on remote
+Schell Scripts for git pull practice on remote